iqbal-labqi/IDB30102_GroupAB_BiometricSecurityFace/02_Literature_Review/README.md

 | AUC / ROC-AUC | Discrimination performance. | Useful where ROC-based evaluation is used. |
 | Recognition accuracy / TAR@FAR | Facial recognition utility. | Helps determine whether privacy protection affects recognition. |
 | Execution latency / inference time | Computational efficiency. | Directly relevant to lightweight deployment. |

+Note: this table lists metrics observed across the reviewed literature generally.
+The metrics actually adopted for this study's own evaluation are limited to APCER, BPCER, ACER, and execution latency, as defined in Chapter 3 (Sections 3.1.1 and 3.9).

 ## 8. Link to Chapter 2 Written Report